Heavy Periods, Painful Periods and Irregular Periods

 If you’re worried about your irregular cycle you can book an appointment with your doctor to discuss your concerns.

 Heavy periods, also known as Menorrhagia, can be described as excessive bleeding (e.g. blood loss greater than 1/3 cup per cycle) or bleeding for a prolonged length of time (more than 8 days).
 Heavy periods tend to more commonly affect women aged between 30-50 years old.

 What causes heavy bleeding?

 In many cases, heavy periods are closely related to hormone levels and there are no abnormalities in the uterus.
-In other cases, causes range from endometriosis, polyps and fibroids, to intrauterine devices (e.g Mirena) and cancer of the uterus.
+In other cases, endometriosis, polyps, fibroids or cancer may be related.